This is the twenty-sixth in a series of reviews of the best dive resort locations around the world. In this post, the focus is the Isle of Man.

 Sugarloaf Caves: near Port St. Mary, behind Sugarloaf Rock descend to 12 meters (40 feet) to the entrance of the system of caves, sheer rock wall corridors to a junction to the entrance of the next cave section, walls covered with hydroids, sponges and anemones, grey seals may follow you in to play, all but the final section has direct access to the surface

-Peel Castle and Fenella Beach: midway up the west coast, breakwater entrance, to 10 meters (35 feet), rocks, kelp forest, caves, around corner to cliff face, rock channels, playful seals
+Peel Castle and Fenella Beach: midway up the west coast, breakwater entrance, to 10 meters (35 feet), rocks, kelp forest, caves, around the corner to the cliff face, rock channels, playful seals

 Glendun: Belfast steamer sunk in 1940 by running aground, south of Maughold Head in the northeast, to 12 meters (40 feet), mostly broken up and scattered, 8 meter (25 foot) tall boiler, penetration of boiler casing possible, lots of scattered brass bits, easy dive